VerdantFox/blog_posts/posts/0003_vim_cheat_sheet/vim_cheat_sheet.md

 to VS Code).
 But since I needed to use `vim`, I wanted to get better at it, so I took a
 [vim Udemy course](https://www.udemy.com/course/vim-commands-cheat-sheet/){: target="_blank", rel="noopener noreferrer" },
-and I've been using what I've learned to get a little more efficent in `vim`.
+and I've been using what I've learned to get a little more efficient in `vim`.
 If you're a `vim` beginner, this post will teach you the commands I found most useful while learning `vim`.
 And if you're a casual `vim` user like me, this post can serve as a cheat sheet reminder for all the `vim`